Wilhelman/Super-Racing-64/README.md

  - Win/Lose condition with a timer
  - A circuit
  - A camera that follows always the car
+ - At least one gameplay use for a constraint of any type

 This project has been done by two catalan students of CITM - UPC (Terrasa, Spain).